 “half-way between a rectangular system of coordinates and a veil… Martin’s seamless surface signifies, for all its linear precision, an image dissolving.
 The uninflected radiant fields are without the formal priorities of figure and field or hierarchic ranking of forms, and the skinny grids are set in monochrome colours that make visible the shifting gradients of real light across the painting.
 The effect is of precision and elusiveness at once.” (pp.94-95)

 I have linked Ryman and Martin together due to their similar aesthetic qualities.
-But although both Ryman and Martin’s works can be simply identified as pale two dimensional squares, their intentions are quite different.
+But although both Ryman and Martin’s works can be simply identified as pale two-dimensional squares, their intentions are quite different.
 I can recognise within my longing to explore textiles, Ryman’s obsession with his chosen material.
 Ryman’s use of white allows for more discernable tones and shadows on his textured surfaces.
-Moving forwards, I will explore Ryman’s choice of color.
+Moving forward, I will explore Ryman’s choice of colour.
 It is Martin’s precision and delicacy, in the constructs her grids, which I find beautiful.
 They are exquisitely formed repetitive patterns – could such precision be achieved, in the construction of a textile object?